wblabio/wblabio.github.io/wgact/README.md

-## WooCommerce Google Ads Conversion Tracking Plugin
+## WooCommerce Pixel Manager Plugin

-This is the documentation for the WooCommerce Google Ads Conversion Tracking Plugin
+This is the documentation for the WooCommerce Pixel Manager Plugin

 ## What this plugin does